danielhenrymantilla/lending-iterator.rs/src/higher_kinded_types.md

     <code>dyn for\<\'lt\> [WithLifetime]\<\'lt, T = …\></code> type, but wrapped
     in a `PhantomData`-like data structure (dubbed `HKT` as well), thanks to a blanket impl on them.
-This allows the macro to synthesize `Sized` implementors of `HKT`, which thus allows for the callee signature to be alleviated thanks to it.
+This allows the macro to synthesize `Sized` implementors of [`HKT`], which thus allows for the callee signature to be alleviated thanks to it: it allows the callees / the called APIs to skip the noisy `?Sized` unbounds on already heavy signatures).

-    (thus allowing the callees / the called APIs to skip the noisy `?Sized` unbounds on already heavy signatures).
+[`HKT`]: trait@HKT

 </details>